Home

 Art Galleries - Walker Art Center

-- Collection of modern and contemporary visual art, which grows each year through new acquisitions and includes more than 11,000 works.
-Spans a range of media that includes painting, sculpture, film, video, photography, and works on paper. - Provides information about exhibitions, activities, and programs
+- Holds a collection of over 11,000 modern and contemporary works, growing each year through new acquisitions, spanning media including painting, sculpture, film, video, photography, and works on paper. - Provides information on exhibitions, activities, and public programs.

 What's Here